Designing Mobile Apps: How to Transition from Traditional Web Design

 Class Projects 15 See All

-I'm Product Design Manager for Mobile Products at Evernote in the San Francisco bay area.
+I'm Product Design Manager at Evernote in the San Francisco bay area.
 I'm a visual designer at heart, but found my sweet spot in mobile and product design.
 I specialize in iOS design, web design, as well as UI/UX.

-I've been a designer at Evernote for over 3 years now.
+I've been with Evernote for over 4 years now.
 Previously, I was lucky to be a part of some super talented design teams at Yahoo!, Odopod, AKQA and Hunt & Gather.